vexleet/softuni-programming-fund/README.md

 * Labs
 * Exam preparations

-In the Conditions folder you can see the description of the exercises
+In the Conditions folder you can see the description of the exercises (there are no conditions for exam preparations).